 - Provision of water filtration tanks and treatment plants like reverse osmosis plant (RO)

-This section raises funds to facilitate ambulance services that provide medical stand-by 24 hours a day in all the Tibetan settlements; construction and renovation of hospitals and its staff quarters; and also appealing to individuals, corporate and associations to adopt one of the clinics of Health Department.
+This section raises funds to facilitate ambulance services that provide medical standby 24 hours a day in all the Tibetan settlements; construction and renovation of hospitals and its staff quarters; and also appealing to individuals, corporate and associations to adopt one of the clinics of the Health Department.

 Tibetan Medicare System:

 Tibetan Medicare System is a holistic secondary and tertiary health care (hospital care) coverage for all Tibetans living in India under the responsibility of the Tibetan Voluntary Health Association (TVHA), registered under the Societies Act 1860.
 The system is built on the Public-Private Partnership model and creates a health fund across the entire Tibetan exile community.
 It provides equitable and comprehensive health care coverage on a yearly basis designed to serve the health care needs of the entire Tibetan exile community by creating a more sustainable financing source.
 TMS contributes towards a holistic preventive and curative system integrating both ‘SORIG’, the Tibetan traditional herbal medicine, and allopathic medicine system in order to deliver effective and efficient health care services tailored to the needs of the Tibetan community in exile.